Yingrjimsch/arcc_hitchhikers/fuzzy_logic.md

 Probably we also think for some actions, it is not that easy to define rules from correlations alone.
 For example a `bounce_from_wall` is not possible to see with a rule just by comparing in- and output.
 Here, the human thought-process needs to be taken into consideration.

+### Idea 3
+A totally different approach would be to not use the `action` as an output, but an amount of `actions`.
+This means it is an approximate number expected and with this number, the search-algorithm for finding the correct action-order can be optimized.

+For example instead of searching for all possible moves with chains from only one `action` until about 10 `actions`, we get an output value like `about 5 actions`, so we know that we have to search maybe 4 to 6 different `actions`.

+#### Problem
+A problem with this approach is, that it is less discrete than the Ideas 1 and 2.
+So it needs more steps to get specific `actions` than in the other two ideas.
+It is not an action-finding fuzzy logic, but only one which helps to improve finding actions.

 ## Defuzzification
 With the ideas listed above, it should be possible to evaluate *one action* to perform.
 Unfortunately, an ARC-Problem will never be solved simply by performing one specific action on an object.